CMPUT301W21T22/Busy-Bee/README.md

 # Spearmint

-Spearmint is an interactive app for experimenters, owners, and subscribers yes
+Spearmint is an interactive app for experimenters and owners to interrelate with experiments.
+The focus of this app surrounds